wkliao/GCRM-IO/README.md

 level_max
 ```
 ### Parameter for setting frequency of writes
-The following 4 parameters determine the length of simulation
+The following 4 parameters determine/mimic the length of simulation:
  * end_days
  * end_hours
  * end_minutes
  * end_seconds

-Together with parameter cdf_output_frequency, the number of writes can be
+Together with parameter `cdf_output_frequency`, the number of writes is
 determined.
 For example, if the length of simulation is set to 1 minutes
-(end_minutes == 1) and cdf_output_frequency is set to 60 (seconds), then
+(`end_minutes` == 1) and `cdf_output_frequency` is set to 60 (seconds), then
 there will be 2 writes (including one at the initial dump).

-Please note that cdf_output_frequency is the amount of time advanced in
+Please note that `cdf_output_frequency` is the amount of time advanced in
 each simulation iteration.
-Depending on the value of level_max, set
+Depending on the value of `level_max`, set
-cdf_output_frequency correspondingly.
+`cdf_output_frequency` correspondingly.
+Below is the possible value pairs.
 ```
 for level_max        =   3,   4,  5,  6,  7, 8, 9, 10, 11, 12
 cdf_output_frequency = 900, 120, 60, 30, 15, 8, 4,  2,  1,  1
 ```

 ### Parameters specify the directories to store the output files
+Users should edit the input parameter file and change the following two
+parameters `output_path` and `cdf_output_path` to the locations where the
+output files are to be saved.
 ```
 parameter "output_path"     points to the path for miscellaneous outputs parameter "cdf_output_path" points to the path for netcdf output files
 ```

 ### Note on restart options
-Although restart options are provided (see the bottom of file zgrd.in),
+Although restart options are provided (see the bottom of file `zgrd.in`),
 not all of them are supported in this release, in particular, reading part
 is not completed.
 The only options taking effect are
  * restart_interval